Ritwikkkk/model-context-protocol/README.md

 # model-context-protocol
-This repo will be consisting of some Agentic AI projects with MCP server.
+This repo consists of a basic agent structure by using tool from MCP server